 August 6th, 2019

 Bird watching is a popular hobby in America, and North Carolina is certainly a good example.
-The beautiful state of North Carolina is home to a diverse population of avian life that include colorful, plain, large, medium and small.
-Yes, the Tar Heel State seems to have them all!
-But regardless of where you live in America, anyone with a love for birds can watch them, whether you're young, old, male or female, everyone can have fun and learn from watching birds.
-And it's easy because birds are everywhere - in your backyard, at the park, in the hot desert, even on a ledge of a downtown building.
+The beautiful state of North Carolina is home to a diverse population of colorful avian life.
+Yes, the Tar Heel State seems to have just about every type of bird that a bird watcher can appreciate, from small songbirds to large waterfowl.
+But regardless of where you live in America, anyone with a love for birds can enjoy watching them through binoculars, or just observing them from a short distance.

 There are several reasons for bird watching: